 Who I am

-My life revolves around the work that I do as part of WP Engine, a managed hosting platform for WordPress.
+Previously, I spent an amazing 2 years at WP Engine, a managed hosting platform for WordPress.
 Jason Cohen, the founder, hired me early in 2012.
 Previously, I spent time as a marketing consultant, a Product Manager for the likes of Dell and AMD.

 In 2011, I turned down a job offer at Google after spending almost 2 years at a startup accelerator / incubator called Tech Ranch Austin where I was responsible for bringing 120 tech startups into the program and helping them validate their ideas and grow.
 10-15 of those companies are doing rather well, either funded and growing, or successfully bootstrapping and profitable.

 My personal life is intense and focused.
 I find subcultures to immerse myself in and learn from.
 I spent 18 months as a Pick-Up Artist in college and then wrote my honors thesis on the morality of Pick-Up Artists.
 I spent 6 months as a vegan and raw foodist.
 When I take vacations, I often go to an Eastern Orthodox Monastery.
 I drink lots of Yerba Maté.
 I love to cook and throw dinner parties.
 I grew up in Austin, Texas where I became involved in the startup community there, but I moved to San Francisco in November of 2012 for an opportunity with WP Engine.

 Content and Community

 I love people and ideas and changing the world.
 I believe we should all be fulfilled in our work, and so I encourage people to take risks, go big, don’t be satisfied with what you have, but rather be confident that the things you want are within your grasp.
 I build communities.
 I want to meet you.